emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

     * Relocate permanently to another country.
     * Quit job to pursue content creation full time.
     * Launch a startup or major consulting business.
-Why: Big Bets have the highest potential payoff, but also the highest risk if the chosen future doesn’t materialize.
+Why: Big Bets have the highest potential payoff, but also the highest risk if the chosen future doesn’t materialize.<br><br>

 **6) Signals, metrics, and triggers (leading → action): What signs should I watch for, how will I measure progress, and what will tell me to scale or pivot?**<br>